Joshua M. White

 Courses Taught

-As Director of the Distinguished Majors Program in History, I convene the third-year special DMP colloquium HIST 4890 in the fall and the fourth-year DMP seminar sequence HIST 4990 and HIST 4991 in the fall and spring, respectively.
+I am on research leave for academic year 2024-25.
+I will return as Director of the Distinguished Majors Program in History in Fall 2025.
+As Director of the DMP, I convene the third-year special DMP colloquium HIST 4890 in the fall and the fourth-year DMP seminar sequence HIST 4990 and HIST 4991 in the fall and spring, respectively.

 I teach undergraduate and graduate courses on the history of the premodern Middle East, Ottoman Empire, and Mediterranean world.
 Courses I have offered in the past include: